Easiest Ever Red Velvet French Macarons Recipe

-These Red Velvet Macarons are absolutely fool-proof.
+This recipe for the Easiest Ever Red Velvet French Macarons is absolutely foolproof.
 I tested them using all the classic blunders, and they still turned out just fine!

 If you are a macaron purist, abort!
 This is NOT your traditional recipe for French macarons.